radday5/RepoMind/README.md

 ---

 **RepoMind** is a free, open-source AI-powered coding assistant that lets you chat with any public GitHub repository or developer profile.
-Using advanced Agentic RAG (Retrieval-Augmented Generation), RepoMind performs deep code analysis without requiring you to clone repositories.
+Using an advanced **Context-Aware Engine**, RepoMind performs deep code analysis without requiring you to clone repositories.

 > **Stop reading code.
 Start talking to it.** 🚀

 ## ✨ Features

-### 🧠 Agentic RAG Engine
+### 🧠 Context-Aware Engine
 - **Smart Context Loading**: Instead of dumping entire files, RepoMind intelligently selects relevant code snippets based on your query.
 - **Noise Filtering**: Automatically ignores `node_modules`, lockfiles, and build artifacts to focus on source code.
 - **Multi-File Understanding**: Traces dependencies and imports to understand how different parts of the codebase interact.